Placental Abruption Symptoms and Treatment

 Placental abruption is the separation of the placenta from the uterine lining.
 This condition usually occurs in the third trimester but can occur any time after the 20th week of pregnancy.
 Only about 1% of all pregnant women will experience placental abruption, and most can be successfully treated depending on what type of separation occurs.

-The signs and symptoms of placental abruption include one or more of the following:
+The signs and symptoms include one or more of the following:

 - Vaginal bleeding (although about 20% of cases will have no bleeding)

 Any vaginal bleeding in the third trimester should be reported to your health care provider immediately.
 Other causes of vaginal bleeding could be placenta previa.
 Your health care provider will know the proper diagnosis.